LuongThuyVy/Playwright_AutoTesting_SauceDemo/README.md

 ---

-# 10. Run the Application
+# 10. Run the Tests

 This project does not have a local application server.